aroemers/crustimoney/API.md

 ```

 Use the given parser to parse the supplied text string.
 The result
-  will either be a success (a hiccup-style vector) or a list of
+  will either be a success (a hiccup-style vector) or a set of
   errors.
 By default only named nodes are kept in a success
   result (the root node is allowed to be nameless).